drowrin/orpheus/content/posts/hellblade-2.md

 backstory is extremely similar to Senua's own.
 Both characters' villages were burned down.
 Both feel pain, regret, and anger.
 Both blame themselves for the death and suffering around them.
 This pain drove Illtauga to become a monster.
-Her self-blame turned her into a being of hellfire and dustruction just like the volcano that took everything from her.
+Her self-blame turned her into a being of hellfire and destruction just like the volcano that took everything from her.
 Senua realizes that she could have just as easily become a monster.
 Maybe she's already on that path---seeking revenge.
 Senua feels empathy for Illtauga.
 She confronts the giant, taking refuge from